bitcoin/bitcoin/doc/fuzzing.md

-Fuzz-testing Bitcoin Core
+Fuzz-testing Litecoin Core
 ==========================

-A special test harness `test_bitcoin_fuzzy` is provided to provide an easy entry point for fuzzers and the like.
+A special test harness `test_litecoin_fuzzy` is provided to provide an easy entry point for fuzzers and the like.
 In this document we'll describe how to use it with AFL.